mla0/aws-ansible/README.md

 ***Next Steps***

-Learn how to also install Python automatically instead of manually
+Learn how to also install Python automatically instead of manually - ***Have started a bootstrap.yml for this...***